AnnA227/AnnA227.github.io/publications.markdown

 March 2025\. _Preverbal d' and its interactions with the initial consonant mutation system in Irish_.
 Talk to be given at GLOW 47 (Frankfurt am Main).

 March 2025\. _Initial consonant mutation patterns as evidence for domain structure in Irish_.
-Poster to be presented at Exploring
+Poster presented at Exploring
-Boundaries: Phonological Domains in the Languages of the World (UiT The Arctic University of Norway, Tromsø).
+Boundaries: Phonological Domains in the Languages of the World (UiT The Arctic University of Norway, Tromsø). ([PDF](./assets/Laoide-Kemp_Phonological_domains_2025_poster.pdf){:target="_blank"})

 October 2024\. _Preverbal d' and its interactions with the initial consonant mutation system in Irish_.
 Invited talk for the Atelier de Phonologie (online - hosted in Paris). ([PDF](./assets/Laoide-Kemp_atelier_de_phonologie_2024_slides.pdf){:target="_blank"})